fxaeberhard/RedCMS/README.markdown

 	1. Apache Ant
 	2. [YUI Builder](http://yuilibrary.com/projects/builder) (copy this at the root directory of your RedCMS install)
 2. Build
-	1. Type "ant all" in the command line at the root directory of your RedCMS install
+	1. Type *ant* in the command line at the root directory of your RedCMS install
+	2. You can build individual moduls by going in there directory and running *ant all* command